ThierryZhg/Epidemic-model-predict-communicate/README.md

 ---

-This document summarizes the project’s context, simulation challenge, intervention strategies, and key deliverables, highlighting the interdisciplinary approach used to tackle epidemic crises.
+This git summarizes the project’s context, simulation challenge, intervention strategies, and key deliverables, highlighting the interdisciplinary approach used to tackle epidemic crises.